 Non-electric bidets have lower prices and offer only an adjustable—sometimes warm—stream of water, nothing else.
 Although we didn’t test such models, I spent some time reading about non-electric bidets and looking at reviews, and I talked to half a dozen Sweethome readers who had had great experiences with them (including one who estimated that he has ordered a total of 10 as gifts and for family members who wanted help making the all-important but perhaps slightly embarrassing purchase).

-Based on what I learned from a few hours of research (and again with the big caveat that we did not test these models), if I wanted a bidet for less than a hundred bucks, I’d go with the Tushy—which is about $80 currently and has a nice design—or the Luxe Bidet Neo 320, which is highly rated on Amazon, did well in Apartment Therapy’s testing of inexpensive bidets, and costs less than $60 at this writing.
+Based on what I learned from a few hours of research (and again with the big caveat that we did not test these types of models), if I wanted a bidet for less than a hundred bucks, I’d probably go with the Luxe Bidet Neo 320, which is highly rated on Amazon, did well in Apartment Therapy’s testing of inexpensive bidets, and costs less than $60 at this writing.
 (We previously also recommended Tushy’s offerings, but no longer do, given the sexual harassment allegations surrounding Tushy’s founder, Miki Agrawal.)

 We also left travel bidets out of our research and testing.
 Such devices are handheld and offer neither the luxury nor the physical assistance of a standard bidet.
 If you are absolutely a bidet fanatic and want to try one, you might want to check out the highest-rated one on Amazon, the Toto Travel Washlet.1 But even Bidet.org’s Kyle Bazylo, who sells travel bidets, says he doesn’t bother using one when he travels himself.